szabolcsdombi/zengl/docs/index.rst

   ZenGL is not the next version of ModernGL.
 ZenGL is a simplification of a subset of ModernGL with some extras that was not possible to include in ModernGL.

-| Future plans include a Vulkan 1.0 backend that was considered when designing and developmenting ZenGL.
+| Future plans include a Vulkan 1.0 backend that was considered when designing and developing ZenGL.

 Context
 -------